Student Filmmaking: 4 Tips For Telling Stories On A Budget | Beatoven

 One more thing that might be quite costly is hiring actors for your filmmaking project.
 Of course, we’re not talking about high-profile actors, however even freelancers aren’t sometimes the best option if you’re on a budget.

 So, the simple solution here is to get some drama school actors from your college or university to participate in your project.
-They will be more than interested in contributing since they want to add experience to add to their resume.
+They will be more than interested in contributing since they want to add experience while building their resume.

 You can do the same with scriptwriters.
 An experienced scriptwriter costs an arm and a leg.
 If you don’t have the expertise in writing scripts for yourself, you can search for students like you who can help get your ideas organized and build dialogues.